Sexual harassment: it’s on our streets, in our offices, in our homes and, lately, it’s all over our screens.

 Why Are Victims Staying Silent?

 Statista describes a survey in which 63 per cent of women reported that people are not sensitive enough to sexual harassment.
-Just over half of surveyed men stated the same.
+Just over half of the surveyed men stated the same.

 Men and women disagree on who’s more respected as a victim.
 Bustle reported that in one poll, one-quarter of women said they thought male victims are taken more seriously, while 37 per cent of men say female victims are more respected and supported.